FarmBot/Farmbot-Web-App/README.md

 # Q: What is the Farmbot Web App?

-This repo contains the web based user interface and RESTful JSON API for Farmbot.
-This includes things like storage of user data, plant data, authorization tokens and a variety of other resources.
+This repo contains FarmBot's web based user interface, as well as a RESTful JSON API.
+The API stores data such as user account information, plant data, authorization tokens and a variety of other resources.

 The key responsibility of the API is *information and permissions management*.
 This should not be confused with device control, which is done via [MQTT](https://github.com/FarmBot/mqtt-gateway).